Jashepp/customElements-mixinPropertiesAttributes/README.md

 For `Boolean` types, the mixin tries to keep the property as a boolean.
 All data types are converted via [truey/falsy](https://bonsaiden.github.io/JavaScript-Garden/#types.equality) conversion via `!!value`.
 The property is true when the attribute exists, and false when the attribute does not exist (assuming the attribute is being reflected to/from the property).

 For `String`, `Number` and `Boolean` types, the `reflectToAttribute` and `reflectFromAttribute` options will default to `true`.
 It will default to `false` for all other types.

+If no valid `type` is specified and `reflectToAttribute` is a `function`, then the value is transformed (via the callback) before being set as the attribute.
+The same goes for `reflectFromAttribute` if it's a `function`; instead the value is transformed (via the callback) after being read from the attribute, before being set as the property.
+The transform functions take one argument (the initial value), and the `this` keyword is the element.
+If the returned value is undefined, the configured default value will be used.
+If the returned value is null, the attribute will be removed.

 If the both the `readOnly` and `reflectToAttribute` options are `true`, the attribute will be set upon construction via `''+value`.
 The attribute may be changed, but the property will remain unchanged.